Custom Message UI

 MessageSimple

-This is the actual UI component for message bubble.
-You can still get access to all the handlers defined in Message HOC via useMessageContext
+This is the actual message bubble UI.
+You can access handlers from the Message HOC via useMessageContext.

 import {